Leeds Beckett University - City Campus,

 What is Clearing?

-Clearing is the process of matching applicants without a university place to one of the university places still available once they have received their results.
+Clearing is part of the university application process where applicants without a university place have the opportunity to secure a university place after the main cycle has finished.
 It runs from July to September and applies to applicants who:

 If results aren't what was expected